kadetXx/tr-stack/README.md

 - Utils for handling both public and authenticated trpc procedures
 - Utils for communicating between Trpc and Next Route handlers
 - Simplified comments for trpc setup functions
-- Linting tools (prettier, eslint, lint-staged, husky, and commit-lint) all setup so you don't have to
+- Eslint, prettier, lint-staged, husky, and commit-lint all setup so you don't have to

 ## Getting Started